samiarja/ev_deep_motion_segmentation/README.md

 ## Acknowledgement
-MSNAS code is built on top of [TokenCut](https://github.com/YangtaoWANG95/TokenCut_video), [DINO](https://github.com/facebookresearch/dino), [RAFT](https://github.com/princeton-vl/RAFT), and [event_warping](https://github.com/neuromorphicsystems/event_warping).
+This code is built on top of [TokenCut](https://github.com/YangtaoWANG95/TokenCut_video), [DINO](https://github.com/facebookresearch/dino), [RAFT](https://github.com/princeton-vl/RAFT), and [event_warping](https://github.com/neuromorphicsystems/event_warping).
 We would like to sincerely thanks those authors for their great works.